Lady Gaga will perform during Super Bowl halftime show

-NFL and Pepsi announced Thursday that the pop star will take the stage on Feb.
-5, 2017, for the Pepsi Zero Sugar Super Bowl LI Halftime Show at the NRG Stadium in Houston, airing on Fox.
+The NFL and Pepsi announced Thursday that the pop star will take the stage Feb.
+5 at NRG Stadium in Houston.

-Gaga sang the National Anthem at the Super Bowl earlier this year in Santa Clara, California.
+Gaga sang the national anthem at the Super Bowl this year in Santa Clara, California.
 Beyonce, Bruno Mars and Coldplay headlined the halftime show.

 Gaga will release a new album, "Joanne," on Oct.
 21. The Grammy winner's hits include "Poker Face," "Bad Romance," "Born This Way" and "Applause."